googlefonts/oxidize/text/2024-06-26-fixes-and-nonstandard-builds.md

   on a font with `slnt` axis does *not* produce an italic font.)
 * Run `gftools-fix-font` again to update the name table / `hhea` table as appropriate.
-* Use `gftools-rename-family` to the family to `Playwrite Argentina`.
+* Use [`gftools-rename-font`](https://github.com/googlefonts/gftools/blob/main/Lib/gftools/scripts/rename_font.py) to the rename family to `Playwrite Argentina`.

-A separate build target uses `fontprimer.guidelines` to modify the source to add guidelines to each glyph, and then does the above steps to produce a separate "Playwrite Argentina Guides" family.
+A separate build target uses [`fontprimer.guidelines`](https://github.com/simoncozens/fontprimer/blob/main/Lib/fontprimer/guidelines.py) to modify the source to add guidelines to each glyph, and then does the above steps to produce a separate "Playwrite Argentina Guides" family.

 Similar processes are used to build other handwriting families, although the specific steps used to select a variant may differ.
-(For example, we derive the variants of Edu AU Hand families by baking in different stylistic sets instead of partially instancing and remapping.)
+(For example, we derive the variants of [Edu AU Hand families](https://github.com/SorkinType/VICWANTSchoolhandAustralia/blob/main/sources/config.yaml) by baking in different stylistic sets instead of partially instancing and remapping.)

 ### Other challenging build situations